zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-bp-performance.md

 For more information about the TypeScript module loading system, see the official language specification located at [http://www.typescriptlang.org/docs/handbook/modules.html](http://www.typescriptlang.org/docs/handbook/modules.html).

-### Use paging for large data sets
+### Use pageableGrids for large data sets

 When working with large data sets, developers should use grids and their paging features.
 Paging allows deferred loading of rows, so even with large datasets, responsiveness is maintained.

 Paging implies that many rows might not need to be loaded at all.
 For more information about paging with grids, see [portalfx-control-grid.md](portalfx-controls-grid.md)  and the sample located at `<dir>\Client\V1\Controls\Grid\ViewModels\PageableGridViewModel.ts`.

-#### Use "map" and "filter" to reduce size of rendered data
+### Filtering data for the selectableGrid

-Often, it is useful to use the [Knockout projections](https://github.com/stevesanderson/knockout-projections) to shape and filter model data loaded using QueryView and EntityView (see [Shaping and filtering data](portalfx-data-projections.md)).
+Significant performance improvements can be achieved by reducing the number of data models that are bound to controls like grids, lists, or charts.

-Significant performance improvements can achieved by reducing the number and size of the model objects bound to controls like grids, lists, charts:
+Use the Knockout projections that are located at [https://github.com/stevesanderson/knockout-projections](https://github.com/stevesanderson/knockout-projections) to shape and filter model data.
+They work in context with  with the  `QueryView` and `EntityView` objects that are discussed in [portalfx-data-projections.md#using-knockout-projections](portalfx-data-projections.md#using-knockout-projections).

-    `\Client\Controls\Grid\ViewModels\SelectableGridViewModel.ts`
+The code located at   `<dir>\Client\V1\Controls\Grid\ViewModels\SelectableGridViewModel.ts` improves extension performance by connecting the reduced model data to a ViewModel that uses grids.
+It is also in the following example.

 ```ts